Shmuelnaaman/Reinforcement_Learning/README.md

 # Train a Smartcab How to Drive

 ## Reinforcement Learning Project
+### In this project I am using Reinforcement Learning (Q-learning), to train a self driving cab to find its way to the target using the shortest way while making sure the cab following the traffic rules .

 ## Please read the Report for detailed analysis.

-## Install

-This project requires Python 2.7 with the pygame library installed:
+### This project requires Python 2.7 with the pygame library installed:

 https://www.pygame.org/wiki/GettingStarted

 ## Code

-Open `smartcab/agent.py` and implement `LearningAgent`.
-Follow `TODO`s for further instructions.
+ `smartcab/agent.py`

 ## Run